On a conjecture of Meeks, P\'erez and Ros: Introduction

 \section{Introduction}

-We say that a closed minimal surface $\si$ immersed in a Riemannian $3$-manifold $(M,g)$ is stable if the second variation of area is non-negative for all smooth variations of $\si$.
-It is well known that if $M$ contains some non-trivial (homology, homotopy or isotopy) class of surfaces, then one can minimize area on the given class and obtain a stable minimal surface in $(M,g)$.
-On the other hand, quotients of the $3$-sphere endowed with a metric of positive Ricci curvature does not admit two-sided, closed, stable, minimal surfaces.
+A closed minimal surface $\si$ immersed in a Riemannian $3$-manifold $(M,g)$ is called stable if the second variation of area is non-negative for all smooth variations of $\si$.
+Existence of stable minimal surfaces can be obtained when the ambient space presents nontrivial topology; for instance, one can minimize area in the isotopy class of an incompressible surface (see \cite{MSY}).
+On the other hand, quotients of the $3$-sphere endowed with metrics of positive Ricci curvature do not admit two-sided, closed, stable, minimal surfaces.
 These facts suggest that the existence of closed stable minimal surfaces is related to the topology of the ambient space.
-In \cite{M.P.R}, Meeks, P\'erez and Ros stated the following conjecture concerning this relation.
+In \cite{M.P.R}, Meeks, P\'erez and Ros stated the following conjecture.

 \begin{conj}[Meeks, P\'erez, Ros] Let $(M,g)$ be a closed Riemannian $3$-manifold.
-If $(M,g)$ does not admit any closed embedded minimal surface whose two-sided covering is stable, then $M$ is finitely covered by the $3$-sphere. \end{conj}
+If $(M,g)$ does not admit any closed, embedded, minimal surface whose two-sided covering is stable, then $M$ is finitely covered by the $3$-sphere. \end{conj}

 \begin{rem} When the surface is one-sided, we consider the two-sided immersed surface associated to it, otherwise we consider the surface itself. \end{rem}